legate::VariantOptions#

 bool elide_device_ctx_sync = {}#

-Whether this variant can skip device context synchronization after completion.
+Whether this variant can skip full device context synchronization after completion, or whether it can synchronize only on the task stream.

 Has no effect on non-device variants (for example CPU variants).